FIWARE/tutorials.Context-Providers/README.md

   -X GET 'http://context-provider:3000/health/random'
 ```

-As you can see, within the network, the host name of the Context Provider is `context-provider`.
+As you can see, within the network, the hostname of the Context Provider is `context-provider`.

 ### Retrieving a Single Attribute Value